 As majority of teenage parents ultimately decide against marrying when expecting a child, they should partner with their legal guardians and a family law attorney to establish a court-ordered child support agreement.
 Teenage parents have most of the same rights and responsibilities as parents of any age, including a constitutional right to the care and custody of their children.

 Depending on the family dynamics, teen parents in Illinois can be ordered to pay child support.
 In reference to the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, if a minor is unable to pay child support due to limited or nonexistent income and the child’s primary caregiver (typically the child’s mother) is receiving government benefits, the legal guardians of the teenage parent (the child’s grandparents) may be required to pay the child support instead, unless the teenage parent becomes legally emancipated.

-In Illinois, 16- and 17-year olds can become legally emancipated, meaning they would have the freedom to move out of their family homes, obtain jobs, sign a lease, and enter into contracts by themselves.
+In Illinois, 16- and 17-year old children can become legally emancipated, meaning they would have the freedom to move out of their family homes, obtain jobs, sign a lease, and enter into contracts by themselves.
 However, both grandparents have to agree and provide a formal signature.
 If a teenage parent becomes legally emancipated, he or she would then be responsible for paying child support.

 Until emancipation, or until the teenage parent becomes 18, the grandparents of the child are legally responsible for paying child support if the teenage mother currently receives welfare under the Welfare Reform Act.
 In order for minors to be eligible for the Aid to Families with Dependent Children (AFDC) program, they must be actively enrolled in high school or a state-approved GED program and live under adult supervision.
 Prior to the Welfare Reform Act, grandparents were never liable for paying child support for their grandchildren, and the government did not start collecting child support from the teenage parent until he or she turned 18.